Kern County Big Rig Accident Lawyers

 California Comparative Negligence Laws

 Comparative negligence is an important part of California accident law.
-Having Kern County big rig accident lawyers who are well-versed in the law of comparative negligence will help protect you from any blame-shifting tactics the other side of the case may employ.
-The Kern County attorneys for truck accidents at Arash Law have the experience and knowledge you need to protect yourself from under-handed defense strategies.
+Having Kern County big rig accident lawyers who are knowledgeable about the law of comparative negligence can help protect your rights and interests.
+The Kern County attorneys for truck accidents at Arash Law can help you navigate these potential challenges.

-Comparative negligence means that the law allows a reduction of the final settlement amount or jury award if there is a finding that the plaintiff’s actions contributed to their injuries.
+Comparative negligence means that the law allows a reduction of the compensation value if there is a finding that the plaintiff’s actions contributed to their injuries.
 If the plaintiff is found to have contributed to their injuries, their award will be reduced based on a percentage of fault assigned to them by the court.

-When a truck accident occurs, you must wait for authorities and medical personnel to arrive.
+• Call 911 — When a truck accident occurs, you must wait for authorities and medical personnel to arrive.
 According to the California Vehicle Code, drivers must report accidents with deaths or injuries within 24 hours.
-Cooperate fully with the police but don’t admit fault or guilt.
+Cooperate fully with the police, but avoid making speculations about liability.
 When emergency responders are on the scene, follow their instructions.
 Stay at the scene until you’re allowed to leave.

-Truck accidents almost always cause traffic congestion due to obstructions on the road.
+• Move Vehicles to the Road Shoulder If Possible — Truck accidents can cause traffic congestion due to obstructions on the road.
 After taking pictures and videos of the scene, move your vehicle to the shoulder and turn on your hazard lights to alert other motorists if possible.
 This will prevent further accidents.
 However, if there is severe damage or injury or when law enforcement instructs otherwise, do not touch the vehicle.

-Medical records, diagnosis, treatment, medications, and related expenditures are valuable evidence in court.
-A court or insurance company could assume the victims weren’t injured if they didn’t seek medical attention immediately.
-This can result in a lowball settlement offer.
+• Keep Records and Documentation — Medical records, diagnoses, treatment, medications, and related expenditures are valuable evidence in court.
+The court or an insurance company may assume the victims weren’t injured if they didn’t seek medical attention.
+This can impact your claim.

-After ensuring your safety, documenting the accident, and reporting it to the authorities, the next step is to find trusted Kern County truck accident lawyers.
-Your attorneys can help you file a claim that can cover lost wages, medical bills, physical rehabilitation, and other expenses that are a direct outcome of the big rig collision caused by another party.
+• Hire Big Rig Accident Lawyers in Kern County — After prioritizing your safety, documenting the accident, and reporting it to the authorities, consider hiring Kern County truck accident lawyers.
+Your attorneys can help you file a claim for your lost wages, medical bills, physical rehabilitation, and other expenses that are a direct outcome of the big rig collision caused by another party.

 Motor Vehicle Accident